teimy/wgm-mie-scattering/README.md

 # Summary of wgm-mie-scattering
 This Python package is allows you to compute the scattering properties of airborne spherical particles.
 This is useful for remote sensing of clouds (and aerosols) in the atmosphere.
 Mie calculations are in FORTRAN codes written by Michael Mishchenko.
 This package allows you to run Michael's calculations from Python.
-I have also provided some documentation and argument checking for these routines.
+Will Martin (from original repo) have also provided some documentation and argument checking for these routines.

 The output is given as an array of generalized spherical function coefficients (scaled by the extinction), but the output arrays have a method